stanfordnlp/CoreNLP/index.md

 * The overall highest quality text analytics
 * Support for a number of major (human) languages
 * Interfaces available for various major modern programming languages
+* Ability to run as a simple web service

 Stanford CoreNLP is an integrated framework.
 Its goal is to make it very easy to apply a bunch of linguistic analysis tools to a piece